Our Top 10 Tips For Solo Travellers

 Travelling solo was a great way for me to detox from social media and let go of my need to always know what was going on.
 While I still posted constantly, I let go of my habit of spending hours scrolling through Instagram and watching everyone’s Snapchat stories.
 While it’s important to keep in touch, try to focus on what’s going on around you.
 You’re in new places experiencing new things – your friend’s Instagram post and your brother’s text will still be there when you get back.
 As an added bonus, it’s a lot easier to make friends when you’re not glued to your phone!

-The majority of our group members are travelling solo, so joining one of our group tours is a really easy way to meet likeminded people and make friends to continue your travels with!
+The majority of our group members on INTRO trips are travelling solo, so joining one of our group tours is a really easy way to meet like-minded people and make friends to continue your travels with!